“It looks to me that if there was ever a school system ripe for consolidation, it’s yours.”

 Wilcox Central changed its name to Wilcox County High in 1965 or 1966, either with Abbeville coming in or the opening of the new high school.

 The rural elementary schools of Wilcox County lasted until approximately 1993.
 Georgia was applying pressure statewide to eliminate these schools.
-These students were consolidated until three buildings in Rochelle, one of which was likely the old Excelsior building (identical phone numbers).
+After total integration, these students had bee consolidated into three buildings in Rochelle, one of which was likely the old Excelsior building (identical phone numbers).
 A new address and phone number were given in the state’s 2000-01 directory of schools.

 George A. Hill Elementary (Pineview) – Its location is unknown and the building was not retained by the school system after its 1965 consolidation.